ApexMene/pmf-telemetry-project/README.md

 It's a complete suite for telemetry management and analysis, designed for a track engineer who needs to work quickly in the pit box.

-The project touches three fundamental points that unite computer science with racing:
+The project touches four fundamental points that unite computer science with racing:

 1. **data offload (networking):** simulation of data download from the ecu to the pc.
 2. **data analysis (data):** visualization and study of telemetry (with real data).
 3. **infrastructure (deployment):** containerized and replicable environment.
+4. **AI driving analysis (machine learning):** unsupervised classification of driving style.

 ### How I reasoned